Acethu/Project-Euler/README.md

 ## 2. Core Principles
 ### 1. Events & Values
 #### 1.1 Events
-An event in PyCleanUI is e.g. when a button gets clicked.
+An event in PyCleanUI is e.g. when a Button gets clicked.

-You can get the current event with:
+You can get the current Event with:
 ``` python
 window.get_event()
 ```

-If you were to print out that event, it would look somewhat like this:
+If you were to print out that Event, it would look somewhat like this:
 ```python
 print(window.get_event())
 >>> {'index': 1, 'name': 'Testbutton'}
 ```

 Note that *window.get_event()* can return also *None*.
-So to only get actual events you can do:
+So to only get actual Events you can do:
 ``` python
 if window.get_event() is not None:
     # on actual event
 ```

 #### 1.2 Values
-A value in PyCleanUI is e.g. the value (text) of an input.
+A value in PyCleanUI is e.g. the Value (text) of an input.

-You can get a list of all values of a window with:
+You can get a list of all Values of a Window with:
 ``` python
 window.get_values()
 ```